ganeshpatil386386/Web-Dev-Resources/README.md

 ![Pink and Maroon Playful Be Right Back Twitch Background](https://user-images.githubusercontent.com/59861179/229166195-d7a6b455-71a4-4096-a4d3-a264911da3e0.jpg)

-<a href="https://twitter.com/ganeshstwt">  Let's Connect On Twitter </a>
+<a href="https://twitter.com/ganeshstwt">  Let's Connect On Twitter. </a>

-This repository includes all reosurces ou need to learn web development from scartch with advance guide from frontendn, Backend, Fullstack to security tools & resources everything at one place.
+This repository includes all the resources you need to learn web development from scratch with advanced guides from Frontend, Backend, and Fullstack to security tools & resources everything in one place.
 <br> <br>
 Resources Guide ->